victorths/conduit/conduit/doc/source/docs/testing/clients.md

 # Using Conduit when Writing Client Applications

-Running an Conduit server locally while developing client applications is an important part of the development process.
+Running a Conduit server locally while developing client applications is an important part of the development process.
 Run applications through their `bin/main.dart` script or `conduit serve`.
 The former allows for [debugging](debugger.md) the application with a debugger.

 ## Enable Logging and Return Server Errors